 This act of realising you don’t know and finding out will help you to remember.

-Doing written translation exercises into L1 forces you to engage and “notice” things that you don’t understand at an even deeper level than word-for-ford “intensive reading”.
+Doing written translation exercises into L1 forces you to engage and “notice” things that you don’t understand at an even deeper level than word-for-word “intensive reading”.

 Translation into L2 can flag up stylistic mistakes and patterns of interference from L1.